ixjf/MSIRGB/README.md

 # How to use
  1. Download the [latest release](https://github.com/ixjf/MSIRGB/releases/latest).
  2. Install [VC Redist 2017 x64](https://aka.ms/vs/15/release/vc_redist.x64.exe).
- 3. Run the command line as administrator (the tool requires such privileges to load a kernel driver needed to access the hardware).
+ 3. Run the command line as administrator (the tool requires such privileges to load a kernel driver needed to access the hardware; this kernel driver can be found in the folder resources/ and is the same one that can be found [here](https://github.com/ellysh/InpOut32) - it is signed and therefore impossible to have been modified by me for any purposes).
  4. Run MSIRGB.exe with the command `MSIRGB.exe -h`.
 That should present all available commands.
 To see options for LED configuration, run `MSIRGB.exe config -h`.

  You can: